dikortis/LetsTalkETC/Episodes/Episode_5.md

-discussion or because they are holding tokens from some other blockchain and they have a vested interest in the etherium classic community being non competitive so that I view as being a useful framework to think of when engaging with the community
+discussion or because they are holding tokens from some other blockchain and they have a vested interest in the ethereum classic community being non competitive so that I view as being a useful framework to think of when engaging with the community